Filing Tips for Deferred Action for Childhood Arrivals

 Part 1.
-Information about you (For Initial and Renewal Requests).
-If you are currently in immigration detention and believe you meet the guidelines, you may identify yourself to your deportation officer or Jail Liaison but you may not request consideration of deferred action from USCIS.
-You may also contact the U.S. Immigration and Customs Enforcement (ICE) Field Office Director.
+Information About You.
+(For Initial and Renewal Requests).
+If you are currently in immigration detention and believe you meet the guidelines, you may identify yourself to your ICE case officer, but you may not request consideration of deferred action from USCIS.
 For more information visit ICE’s website at http://www.ice.gov/.
 If you are in the custody of the Office of Refugee Resettlement and you think you may meet the guidelines of this process, you may contact ICE through the local ICE Office of the Chief Counsel with jurisdiction over your case.

 If you are seeking a renewal and: